Governor General's Foot Guards: Great War

 The GGFG perpetuates two battalions of the Canadian Expeditionary Force who took part in the First World War.

-The 2nd Battalion (Eastern Ontario Regiment), CEF "The Iron Second", which was a part of the 1st Infantry Brigade, 1st Canadian Division and saw continuous service on the Western front from 1915 to end of war in 1918.
+The 2nd Battalion (Eastern Ontario Regiment), CEF "The Iron Second", which was a part of the 1st Infantry Brigade, 1st Canadian Division, and saw continuous service on the Western front from 1915 to end of war in 1918.
 The 2nd Battalion also fought at the battles of Ypres, St. Julien, Festubert, Pozières, Vimy (1917), Arleux, Hill 70, Passchendaele, Amiens, and Canal du Nord, to name only a few.
 By the end of the war, 242 officers and 5,084 other ranks had fought with the battalion.
 Of those, 52 officers and 1,227 other ranks were killed.

 The 77th Battalion (Ottawa), CEF was authorized on 10 July 1915 and embarked for Great Britain on 19 June 1916.
-It provided reinforcements for the Canadian Corps in the field until 22 September 1916, when its personnel were absorbed by the 47th Battalion (British Columbia), CEF and 73rd Battalion (Royal Highlanders of Canada), CEF and the battalion was disbanded.
+It provided reinforcements for the Canadian Corps in the field until 22 September 1916, when its personnel were absorbed by the 47th Battalion (British Columbia), CEF, and 73rd Battalion (Royal Highlanders of Canada), CEF, and the battalion was disbanded.

 The honours and traditions of these battalions are perpetuated by the GGFG.

-The distinguishing patch of the 2nd Battalion (Eastern Ontario Regiment), CEF.